alexeibex/alexeibex.github.io/ConstitutionalChapters/IndividualRights.md

     - Right to migrate to a new state
   - See *[Saenz v.
 Roe](link)*

 ### The "Incorporation" of the Bill of Rights Through the Due Process Clause
 - Articulating the case for "selective" incorporation
 - Articulating the case for "total" incorporation
 - Early Battles Through Criminal Prosecution in State Courts
-- Formula to Incorporate Rights
+- Formula to Incorporate Rights through the Due Process Clause
-  - Fundamental Rights - "Principle of justice so rooted in the traditions and conscience of our people as to be ranked as fundamental"
+  - **Fundamental Rights** = "Principle of justice so rooted in the traditions and conscience of our people as to be ranked as fundamental" / "Ordered Liberty"
+- Citique: What does process have to do with "free speech"?
   - Liberty
 - Double Jeopardy
   - See *[Palko v.
 Connecticut](link)*